+Checks the next program on the tape.
 Searches for HELLO on tape, checks it against memory.

-VERIFY "HELLO", 8,1
+VERIFY "HELLO", 8

-Searches for HELLO on disk, then checks it against memory.
+Searches for HELLO on disk, then checks

+it against memory.

-NOTE: If a graphic area is reallocated for use after a SAVE, VERIFY and DVERIFY will report an error.
-Technically this is correct.
+NOTE: If a graphic area is allocated or deallocated for use after a SAVE, VERIFY and DVERIFY will report an error.
 BASIC text in this case has been moved from its original (saved) location to another address range.
-Hence, VERIFY, which performs byte-to-byte comparisons, will fail, even though the program is valid.
+Hence, VERIFY, which performs byte-to-byte comparisons, will fail, even though the program may be valid.
+See also DVERIFY